-Published in February 2001, the rough draft version of the human genome was widely heralded as the "book of life", a ~3 billion-letter code composed of just four letters within which is described our cellular and physiological complexity. and our genetic heritage (Consortium, 2001; Venter et al., 2001).
-Yet the book was missing proper formatting of some of the characters within its pages; omitted from this landmark volume was the elusive and dynamic fifth letter of the code: 5methylcytosine.
-Accounting for approximately 1-6% of the nucleotides within mammalian and plant genomes (Montero et al., 1992), 5-methylcytosine, commonly referred to as DNA methylation, is a modified base that imparts an additional layer of heritable information upon the DNA code, which is important for regulating the underlying genetic information.
-For instance, DNA methylation is essential for viability and involved in myriad biological processes, including embryogenesis and development, genomic imprinting, silencing of transposable elements and regulation of gene transcription (Li et al., 1992; Bestor, 2000; Lippman et al., 2004; Zhang et al., 2006; Reik, 2007; Weber and Schübeler, 2007; Zilberman et al., 2007; Lister et al., 2008).
+Published in February 2001, the rough draft version of the human genome was widely heralded as the "book of life," an ~3-billionletter code composed of just four letters within which is described our cellular and physiological complexity, and our genetic heritage (International Human Genome Sequencing Consortium 2001; Venter et al. 2001).
+Yet the book was missing proper formatting of some of the characters within its pages; omitted from this landmark volume was the elusive and dynamic fifth letter of the code: 5-methylcytosine.
+Accounting for $\sim 1\%$ -6% of the nucleotides within mammalian and plant genomes (Montero et al. 1992), 5-methylcytosine, commonly referred to as DNA methylation, is a modified base that imparts an additional layer of heritable information upon the DNA code, which is important for regulating the underlying genetic information.
+For instance, DNA methylation is essential for viability and is involved in myriad biological processes, including embryogenesis and development, genomic imprinting, silencing of transposable elements, and regulation of gene transcription (Li et al. 1992; Bestor 2000; Lippman et al. 2004; Zhang et al. 2006; Reik 2007; Weber and Schübeler 2007; Zilberman et al. 2007; Lister et al. 2008).
 However, despite playing these critical roles in higher eukaryotes, identification of sites of DNA methylation throughout a genome has not been achieved until very recently.
-Consequently, the full extent to which DNA methylation regulates gene expression, chromatin structure and yet to be discovered processes has not been possible to ascertain.
+Consequently, the full extent to which DNA methylation regulates gene expression, chromatin structure, and yet-to-be-discovered processes has not been possible to ascertain.

-As with analysis of conventional nucleotide polymorphisms, ultimately it will be important to understand the genome-wide distribution of 5-methylcytosine at the single base resolution.
-In the past this has not been technically or economically feasible, but with the dramatic advances being made in highthroughput DNA sequencing it is now possible to map the sites of DNA methylation at single-base resolution throughout an entire genome.
-Previous investigations at a limited number of loci have reported significant correlation between the methylation state of CpGs within 1000 bases (Eckhardt et al., 2006).
-This has prompted the question of whether it was necessary to identify sites of DNA methylation at the single base level (Down et al., 2008).
-However, numerous studies have demonstrated the critical importance of knowing the methylation status of individual CpG sites, which can vary even when in very close proximity to apparently invariable methylcytosines (Prendergast and Ziff, 1991; Weaver et al., 2004; Weaver et al., 2007).
-Inhibition of binding of the SP1 transcription factor and the insulator protein CTCF by cytosine DNA methylation within their binding elements has been extensively documented (Clark et al., 1997) (Kitazawa et al., 1999) (Mancini et al., 1999) (Bell and Felsenfeld, 2000) (Hark et al., 2000) (Inoue and Oishi, 2005) (Douet et al., 2007).
-It was recently demonstrated that RNA-directed DNA methylation of a single CpG located within a putative conserved intronic cis element of the Petunia floral homeotic gene pMADS3 caused ectopic expression of pMADS3 (Shibuya et al., 2009).
-Notably, both the epiallele and ectopic expression could be inherited in subsequent generation in the absence of the RNA-trigger.
-Intriguingly, Weaver and colleagues discovered that high levels of maternal licking and grooming of rat pups are associated with lower cytosine methylation at a specific CpG in the promoter of the gene encoding glucocorticoid receptor (GR) in the hippocampus.
+As with analysis of conventional nucleotide polymorphisms, ultimately it will be important to understand the genome-wide distribution of 5-methylcytosine at the single-base resolution.
+In the past this has not been technically or economically feasible, but with the dramatic advances being made in high-throughput DNA sequencing it is now possible to map the sites of DNA methylation at single-base resolution throughout an entire genome.
+Previous investigations at a limited number of loci have reported significant correlation between the methylation state of CpGs within 1000 bases (Eckhardt et al. 2006).
+This has prompted the question of whether it was necessary to identify sites of DNA methylation at the single-base level (Down et al. 2008).
+However, numerous